BIOGRAPHY

 DESCRIPTION

-In “Muv – the story of the Mitford Girls’ Mother” Rachel Trethaway uncovers Sydney Redesdale’s pivotal role in shaping her daughters’ strong wills, confidence and perhaps their extremism.
-Each daughter had a wildly differing view of her.
-They were celebrated and sometimes scandalous figures.
-One journalist described them as “Diana the Fascist, Jessica the Communist, Unity the Hitler-lover; Nancy the Novelist; Deborah the Duchess and Pamela the unobtrusive poultry connoisseur”.[1]w of her – as a saint or scapegoat – and Rachel’s scholarship brings alive the interplay between “Muv” and her six daughters.
+In “Muv – the story of the Mitford Girls’ Mother” Rachel Trethewey uncovers Sydney Redesdale’s pivotal role in shaping her daughters’ strong wills, confidence and perhaps their extremism.
+Each daughter had a wildly differing view.
+The daughters themselves were celebrated and sometimes scandalous figures.
+One journalist described the Mitford sisters as “Diana the Fascist, Jessica the Communist, Unity the Hitler-lover; Nancy the Novelist; Deborah the Duchess and Pamela the unobtrusive poultry connoisseur”.
+Rachel’s scholarship brings alive the interplay between “Muv” and her famous, or infamous, six daughters.